ethancommitpush/redis-cache-flathash/README.md

 # redis-cache-flathash
-Utilities for using Spring Cache and Spring Data Redis with the feature to store object into Redis with a flat hash form.
+Utilities for using Spring Cache and Spring Data Redis with the feature to store object into Redis with a flat hash form rather than a JSON string.

 This is a derivative work of [Spring Data Redis](https://github.com/spring-projects/spring-data-redis)